OctopusDeploy/docs/docs/getting-started/best-practices/users-roles-and-teams.md

 Our recommendation is only to use service accounts when external tools, such as build servers, JIRA, ServiceNow, etc., need to communicate with Octopus Deploy.
 This is preferred over user accounts for a few reasons:

-- If the person leaves and the account is deleted in Octopus then all that integration fails.
+- If the person leaves and the account is deleted in Octopus, then all that integration fails.
-- That person will show up in the audit log as the one who create the release, uploaded the package, or did the deployment.
+- That person will show up in the audit log as the one who created the release, uploaded the package, or did the deployment.
 This is very confusing and hard to trace as it was the build server or other integration that did the work.

 We also recommend creating a unique service account per integration.
 For example, if you had two build servers, such as GitHub Actions and TeamCity, then at the very least, you should have two service accounts.
 You should also have individual service accounts per space per integration.
-Going back to the GitHub Actions example, if you had GitHub Actions pushing to three spaces, then you should three service accounts.
-Limit the permissions of each service account, if the API key is ever compromised then that user is isolated to a single space for a set of projects.
+Going back to the GitHub Actions example, if you had GitHub Actions pushing to three spaces, then you should have three service accounts.
+Limit the permissions of each service account.
+If the API key is ever compromised then that user is isolated to a single space for a set of projects.

 ## API Keys